Dečani operation: 1 June

-On 1 June 1998, police forces (MUP), supported by mechanized military units, attempted to break into Dečani, but their advance was halted at the town’s entrance.
+On 1 June 1998, police forces (MUP), supported by mechanized military units, attempted to break into Dečani, but their advance was halted at the town's entrance.
 KLA fighters had established well-organized defensive positions, including trenches and fortified bunkers.
 They also strung electric wires across the bridge leading into Dečani, effectively preventing the passage of Yugoslav Army (VJ) tanks.
 Heavy fighting broke out in Crnobreg, resulting in the deaths of KLA fighters Lavdim Likaj and Blerim Dervishaj after eleven hours of combat.
 Halit Gogaj was wounded during the clashes, while Qaush Cacaj suffered psychological trauma.
 The intensity of the fighting prompted the commander of the "Dukagjin" Operational Zone, Ramush Haradinaj, to inspect and guide the frontline positions.
 However, his direct involvement was prevented by the significant build-up of Yugoslav forces, both in manpower and weaponry.
 8 civilians were killed and 15 resulted missing.
 In a separate incident near Dečani, Yugoslav police officer Željko Šijan was killed in an ambush carried out by KLA fighters.
-Nevertheless, Yugoslav forces were forced to withdraw, having suffered substantial losses.

 2 June

 When the command in Kosovo realized the gravity of the situation, members of the Special Operations Unit (JSO) already on standby were deployed specifically to Dečani.
-Their task was to break through the KLA’s encirclement of the town, link up with Serbian forces around the police station and a unit stationed at a resort near the monastery, and secure full control of Dečani from within.
+Their task was to break through the KLA's encirclement of the town, link up with Serbian forces around the police station and a unit stationed at a resort near the monastery, and secure full control of Dečani from within.
 Meanwhile, other security forces were ordered to secure the access routes and ensure that the road appeared under government control, especially in anticipation of international observers.

 However, the JSO lacked sufficient manpower to clear Dečani street by street and to hold the positions afterward, preventing KLA fighters from returning.
 With regular police units engaged in clashes across Kosovo, reinforcements were scarce.
-Given the urgency, a plan was agreed upon whereby the JSO would break through the first line of KLA defenses at the town’s entrance, advance into the center, and be joined there by two police detachments from Belgrade and Novi Sad.
+Given the urgency, a plan was agreed upon whereby the JSO would break through the first line of KLA defenses at the town's entrance, advance into the center, and be joined there by two police detachments from Belgrade and Novi Sad.
 Clashes resumed following the return of Yugoslav forces to the area.
 After heavy resistance, evidenced by the exchange of hundreds of shells and rounds of gunfire, Besim and Faik Ukëhaxhaj were killed in Crnobreg, while commander Isufi Ukëhaxhaj sustained serious injuries.
 1 civilian was killed and 2 resulted missing.